MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/vscode/understanding-file-encoding.md

 1. When scripts are executed directly in the Integrated Console, they're read from the file by PowerShell directly.
 If PowerShell's encoding differs from VS Code's, something can go wrong here.
-1. When a script that's open in VS Code references another script that'sn't open in VS Code, the extension falls back to loading that script's content from the file system.
+1. When a script that's open in VS Code references another script that isn't open in VS Code, the extension falls back to loading that script's content from the file system.
 The PowerShell extension defaults to UTF-8 encoding, but uses [byte-order mark][23], or BOM, detection to select the correct encoding.